timbodude/project_alpha/README.md

 #------NOTES FROM JONATHAN------

+We should probably have a game time to play some different games and see what we all like.

+#---Story Ideas (feel free to add)---
 Nameless person from some town your sheep have been killed by killer rabits that appered out of nowere. you have to go find the monster resposible for unleashing these rabbits.
+Make sure not to forget proper colen care while on your quest.

+##---Working Priorities---

 We need two map types.
 Battle Map and Overworld.